BorisChumichev/twitter-statuses-subject-recognizer/README.md

 ### ⛔️ This project is a bit stale and not maintained anymore.
-Consider using [twitter-stream-channels](https://github.com/topheman/twitter-stream-channels) instead
+Consider using [twitter-stream-channels](https://github.com/topheman/twitter-stream-channels)

 # twitter-statuses-subject-recognizer